DDGhost4/Programming2-Point-and-click-game/README.md

 ---
 ## How to Run
 ### Requirements
-- C++ compiler (e.g., g++, Visual Studio 2022)
+- Visual Studio 2022
-- GUI framework used (as applicable): [e.g., WinForms / Qt / etc.]
+- SFML
 ### Steps
-1. Clone the repository:
-git clone <your-repo-link>
-2. Open the project in your IDE (e.g., Visual Studio)
+1. Open the project in Visual Studio
-3. Build the project
-4. Run the application
+2. Run the file
 ### Notes
 - If using Visual Studio:
 - Open the `.sln` file
 - Press **F5** to run
-- If using another setup, provide specific instructions here
 ---
 ## Features
 - automatically saves progress whenever the player enters a new room